gumaerc-testorg/6.046j-spring-2015/content/resources/recitation-8-notes.md

   youtube_description: ''
   youtube_id: ''
 ---
-This resource contains information regarding class on design and analysis of algorithms, solutions to quiz 2.
+This resource contains information regarding class on design and analysis of algorithms, recitation 8 notes.